timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 $ telegraf --version
 ```

-If the installation was good it should print out `Telegraf 1.10.4-with-pg`.
+If the installation was successful it should print out `Telegraf 1.10.4-with-pg`.

 ## Telegraf Configuration [](telegraf-configuration)